 The regular and moderate consumption of alcoholic beverages including Cognac has been already described to decrease the risk of cardiovascular diseases, possibly due to ethanol content (Rimm et al. 1991, Carando et al. 1998).
-However, epidemiological studies reported that some beverages such as red wine, might impact mortality more favourably than other alcoholic beverages (Renaud et al. 1992).
-The beneficial property of red wine could be attributed to the presence of polyphenols in its composition (Rotondo et al. 2000).
-Mechanisms that have been proposed to explain the prevention of cardiovascular diseases by polyphenols include reduced oxidation of lowdensity lipoprotein, inhibition of platelet aggregation and neutrophil adhesion.
-Polyphenols have also been reported to affect the activity of enzymes critically involved in pathways regulating cell proliferation and activation (for reviews: Curin & Andriantsiutohaina 2005; Perez-Vizcaino et al. 2006).
-We have previously shown that polyphenols from red wine (RWPC) were able to produce ex vivo endothelium-dependent relaxation in rat aortic rings by enhanced nitric oxide (NO) synthesis (Andriambeloson et al. 1997; Andriambeloson et al. 1998).
+However, epidemiological studies reported that some beverages such as red wine, might impact mortality more favorably than other alcoholic beverages (Renaud and De Lorgeril 1992).
+The beneficial property of red wine could be attributed to the presence of polyphenols (Rotondo et al. 2000).
+Mechanisms that have been proposed to explain the prevention of cardiovascular diseases by polyphenols include reduced oxidation of low-density lipoprotein, inhibition of platelet aggregation and neutrophil adhesion.
+Polyphenols have also been reported to affect the activity of enzymes critically involved in pathways regulating cell proliferation and activation (for reviews see Curin and Andriantsitohaina 2005, Perez-Vizcaino et al. 2006).
+We have previously shown that polyphenols from red wine (RWPC) were able to produce ex vivo endotheliumdependent relaxation in rat aortic rings by enhanced nitric oxide (NO) synthesis (Andriambeloson et al. 1997, 1998).
 In addition, short-term oral administration of RWPC produced a decrease in blood pressure in normotensive rats associated with an augmentation of endothelium-dependent relaxation (Diebolt et al. 2001).
-Finally, we provided evidence that ProvinolsTM, another source of RWPC, partially prevents hypertension, cardiovascular remodeling and vascular dysfunction via the increase of NO-synthase activity and inhibition of oxidative stress (Pechanova et al. 2004).
+Finally, we provided evidence that Provinols[TM], another source of RWPC, partially prevents hypertension, cardiovascular remodeling and vascular dysfunction via the increase of NO-synthase activity and inhibition of oxidative stress (Pecháňová et al. 2004).